molecule/molecule.github.io/index.md

 newsfeed:
     -
-        content: Matt and I are pleased to announce our engagement :)
+        content: Enjoyed contributing to the Graduate Pathways to STEM mentoring program.
+Fun working with the team, and especially my three personable and accomplished mentees.
-        date: 11 Oct 2018
+        date: 13 Oct 2018
     -
+        content: Finished writing up my <a href="/post/nsf-grfp-application-advice/">NSF-GRFP application advice tips</a> just in time to participate in the department-organized panel about the process.
+        date: 24 Sep 2018
+    -
         content: Submitted my first first-author paper! <a href="https://i.imgur.com/XAFRi0k.jpg">Had fun out celebrating with some folks from Bjoern's lab.</a>
-        date: 21 Sept 2018
+        date: 21 Sep 2018
     -
+        content: So enjoyed meeting my mentees in the LAGSES fellowship workshop.
+Reading lots of good NSF GRFP drafts...
+        date: 18 Sep 2018
+    -
         content: Pushing hard for CHI...Excited and happy but will be relieved when Sept.
 21 has passed!
-        date: 12 Sept 2018
+        date: 12 Sep 2018
     -
         content: Excited for my AR/VR class and my Questioning New Media class this semester!
         date: 29 Aug 2018
+    -
+        content: Matt and I are pleased to announce our engagement :)
+        date: 20 Aug 2018
     -
         content: Working on lots of projects but having a tough time because I spend so much time recovering from migraines.
         date: 10 Aug 2018
     -